as told by Popcorn.

 One day Moses saw an Egyptian fighting with a Hebrew.
 It might not have worried him before, but now he was on the side of the Hebrews, so he killed the Egyptian and then had to run away before he could be killed himself.

 And that is how he found himself in the desert.
 He was taken in by a man called Jethro, looked after his sheep for him, later married one of his daughters and they had children of their own.

-Then one day, while Moses was looking after these sheep, a rather strange thing happened.
+Then some time later, while Moses was looking after these sheep, a rather strange thing happened.
 He saw a bush that he thought was on fire, but when he went over to have a look, and try to put the fire out, he found that it wasn't on fire at all.
 And that was when God spoke to him.
 The God who had kept him safe when he was a baby had a special job that he wanted Moses to do.
 It was special, but it was also very hard, because Moses was told to go back to Egypt.
 He was told to go to Pharaoh and tell him that God wanted him to set all his Hebrew slaves free!
 Well, Moses argued a little - yes, with God; I couldn't believe it either.
 But then he did just as he had been asked.
 It wasn't easy, Pharaoh wanted to keep all his slaves, so he sent Moses packing.
 But Moses kept asking, saying "this is what God wants", and eventually, Pharaoh had no choice.

 So the whole group of Hebrew slaves left Egypt.
 There were thousands of them, together with their children and all their animals.

 I'd like to be able to say that they were so pleased that they didn't have to be slaves any more, that they all gave thanks to God, believed in him and did everything that he told them.
 It wasn't quite that easy, and they had many adventures, problems and hard times before they really began to trust God.